ShowlandProductions/My-Team-Profile-Generator/README.md

 Created a main.html for my team manager, engineer, and intern.
 Created HTML for each team member
-Added package.json & package-lock with required dependencies
+Added package.json & package-lock with required dependencies Uploaded app.js with functions on how to address questions for my team and options to continue adding team members